How Long Is Rehab? 5 Factors That Determine Your Treatment Timeline

 Learn more about what to expect in the detox process: See our detox FAQs.

-Pie charts showing time commitment by treatment level: Inpatient/Residential Treatment requires 100% of time, Partial Hospitalization Program requires 18% of time, Intensive Outpatient Program requires 7% of time, and Outpatient Therapy requires 2% of time.
+Pie charts showing time commitment by treatment level like Inpatient or Residential Treatment requires 100 percent of time, Partial Hospitalization Program requires 18 percent of time, Intensive Outpatient Program requires 7 percent of time, and Outpatient Therapy requires 2 percent of time.

 Residential or Inpatient Treatment